visgl/deck.gl/bindings/python/pydeck/README.md

 ### Tests

 Tests are handled by pytest.
-In this folder, you can type:
+In the top-level pydeck directory, you can type:

 ```bash
 pytest